hanpq/getps.dev/blog/2020-11-15-setup-active-directory-one-way-trust-with-selective-authentication.md

 ## Configure network port openings

 Most likely there is a firewall between the two organizations and active directory by nature uses a lot of different ports for different type of communication.
 There are many blogs, articles that try to summarize whats ports are needed for a forest trust but all of them manage to include a lot of ports that are often not needed or for specific scenarios or types of trusts.
 In our scenario I didn’t want to order port openings that I couldn’t motivate that we needed in this specific case.
-Below is a list of the ports that I ended up with a bare minimum to setup the a working trust according to our requirements.
+Below is a list of the ports that I ended up with a bare minimum to setup a working trust according to our requirements.

 :::important